ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 The "Q"  language is a humane coating of syntactic sugar for the "K" language; "J" is similar to "K".
 Both are descendents of APL.
 KDB and JDB are column oriented databases; unlike Parquet format they allow very fast appends / inserts, while keeping very fast query times and compact size.
 JDB supports a fairly friendly query language, though it's not SQL.
 The actual J and K languages are, like APL, extremely terse with single ASCII symbols used as keywords.

+KDB was designed to function as efficiently as possible on time series data speciffically tfor finance.
+Think of ticker data streaming into a database where you want to apply a model to the  most up-to-date information.
+Recently it is gaining use in <a href="https://news.efinancialcareers.com/us-en/284145/kdbq-banking-alternatives"> other fields as well.</a>

 If you need the absolute maximum query speed against a constantly updated database -- which Parquet and similar formats don't enable -- you need "K" and KDB+.
 There's a free non-commercial 32 bit version; the "J" and JDB combination is free, but it doesn't scale as well.

+Find video presentations <a href="https://www.youtube.com/channel/UCQmlgr0gb7eGiDAm9-FQkVQ"> here</a> and a basic <a href="https://code.kx.com/q/learn/"> Getting Started </a> tutorial.
+For a quick but impressive tour, check out <a href="https://code.kx.com/q4m3/1_Q_Shock_and_Awe/"> Q Shock and Awe.</a>